umccr/htsget-rs/README.md

 Then the server is ready to listen to your requests on port 8080, please refer to the [htsget-http-actix crate README.md for furhter details][htsget-http-actix-readme].

+To deploy to an AWS account, please refer to the `deploy/README.md` for further instructions.

 ## Intro

 htsget makes bioinformatic data formats accessible through HTTP in a consistent way.